HorizonChaser12/HorizonChaser12/README.md

 **Current Status:**
 - Diving into LangChain and GenAI
 - Training for a role as a Data Engineer
-- Sharing DSA notes, personal projects, and GenAI experiments from college and beyond
+- Learning DSA and working upon my understanding more

 You'll also find tutorials, self-made notes, various college projects, some Flutter Projects and GenAI-related content here.